 Split is a magnificent city at the northern end of Croatia’s Dalmatian coast.
 Originally built around an emperor’s Diocletian palace, Split is a very interesting city to walk around and admire fine architecture while enjoying Croatia’s excellent weather.
 Like many of Croatia’s cities it has fantastic Venetian architecture and the houses have red topped roofs.

-, and German Wings which goes to various German destinations.
+, and German Wings which goes to various German destinations like Munich

 and Osijek, as well as places all over Europe.
 Another company which does cheap flights to countries in Eastern Europe is SkyEurope.

 The airport is actually located about half an hour away from Split in the city of Trogir, but you can collect your Rhino car easily at the modest sized terminal and make the drive.
 It is all one long route and so you should not have any problems finding your way.
 Meanwhile you can drink in the wonderful scenery along the coast.
 Once you have arrived in Split a good method of finding your way around is to take one of the informal and relaxed walking tours to see the palace which is designated as a World Heritage Site.
 You will also be shown around many ancient Roman monuments such as cathedrals and churches.

 There are bicycle tours too for those who prefer to be on two wheels and you will see such landmarks as the old harbour and the city park.
 One of the best places to see and be seen in Split is the waterfront promenade which is lined with many good bars and restaurants and hours can be spent there enjoying the climate.
 In this part of town there are some good outdoor markets where you can pick up a gift or a souvenir of your trip.